-ABR stands for Adaptive Bit-Rate streaming and it broadly describes the process by which the quality and bitrate of video and audio are adaptively varied to ensure smooth delivery over the internet.
+ABR stands for Adaptive Bit-Rate streaming, and it broadly describes the process by which the quality and bitrate of video and audio are adaptively varied in response to fluctuations in the network conditions to ensure smooth delivery over the internet.

 It is very different from how CBR and VBR operate and an understanding of ABR will make the concepts of video streaming easy to understand.

 To understand the need for ABR, we first have to recognize that internet streaming is best-effort.
 There are no absolute guarantees on the speed/bandwidth, efficiency, error resilience of streaming over the internet.

 This is different from television provided to your set-top-boxes over a cable network which is a managed network.
 These have guarantees on up-time and it is very rare to see outages and drastic changes in the video quality.
 If you have bought an HD 1080p subscription to Fox News, then you will see HD 1080p – that’s a guarantee.